 The IT team asked for more extensive instrumentation in order to create and secure the service assurance that customers would demand over the new network.
-The team knew that NetFlow or MIB II reporting for service assurance to their end users would be inadequate as they needed to monitor dynamic MPLS Label intelligence which is not maintained by these data sources.
+The team knew that NetFlow or MIB II reporting for service assurance to their end users would be inadequate as they needed the BGP route table updates which are not maintained by these data sources.
 They needed to analyze in real-time, at the application level the individual customer's activity across the MPLS cloud as well as to optimize the performance of key business services within the network for their own customer orders, email, and billing activities.